 How Does a Factoring Company Make Money?

 As with any business, factoring companies need to make money to survive.
 They do this by charging fees, most often as a percentage of the factored invoice amount.
-The standard flat rate usually runs between 2 and 6 percent, but some factoring companies have a sliding fee scale that depends on such factors as the invoice’s dollar amount, the business’s industry, or the creditworthiness of their customers.
+The standard flat rate usually runs between 2 and 6 percent.
+Other factoring companies have a sliding fee scale that depends on such factors as the invoice’s dollar amount, the business’s industry, or the creditworthiness of their customers.

 What Are the Other Fees, Charges, and Penalties?